ronyelon/Team-Profile-Generator/readme.md

   - [Questions](#questions?-contact-me-below)

   ### Description
   The Team Profile Generator is a command line input application run in Node.js which requests information about members of an engineering team and creates an HTML file displaying the information.
+Once the app is launched you are asked to describe the team members.
+The user will enter the team member's name and select a role from the list.
+A screenshit showing an example of an input is hown below.
+Once all team members information has been inputted, an HTML file is created with cards displaying the information on all the team members entered by the user.
+A screenshot of the team profile is below.